Seni88/Data_Science_and_Machine_Learning_Projects/README.md

 # Data Science and Machine Learning Project Portfolio
 This repository contains a portfolio of Data Science and Machine Learning projects that were completed by me for academic and self learning purposes.

-The datasets and databases used in these projects are for demostration purposes.
+The datasets used in these projects are for demostration purposes.

 ## Instructions
 - Download Python and Anaconda to be able to access Jupyter Notebooks to write the necassary codes.